krishnaprasad011/movie_library_react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## download the project
-After Downloading or clone -> go to the root directory of the project -> open Command Prompt and type "npm install" to install all depencences.
+## go to the root directory of the project ->
+##open Command Prompt
+## type "npm install" to install all depencences.

 ### `npm start` to run the application in localhost